Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Logical implications between axioms and possible generalizations

-which is nonlinear because the scalar prefactor depends on the input state $|\psi_i\rangle$.
-So unless $\hat{U}^\dag \hat{U}$ is proportional to the identity, a time-evolution map that appears linear within formulation B will appear nonlinear within formulation A!
+which is nonlinear because the scalar prefactor depends on the input state $|\psi_i\rangle$ (unless $\hat{U}^\dag \hat{U}$ is proportional to the identity).
 This perspective makes it clear why global manual normalization leads to very different phenomenology than standard QM does.

 Interestingly, global manual normalization \emph{does} reproduce standard QM if the time-evolution operator is \emph{proportional} to a unitary operator, even if the (nonzero) proportionality constant does not equal $1$.
 Such an operator can be thought of as uniformly dilating the entire Hilbert space.
 This suggests that the fundamental characteristic of time evolution in QM may be best thought of not as preserving norms per se, but instead as preserving \emph{relative} norms or angles between states.

-Of course, we could also consider other ``intermediately strong'' generalization of axiom 4B, in which we allow \emph{some} non-unitary time-evolution operators, but not the full set of invertible operators.
+Of course, we could also consider other ``intermediately strong'' generalizations of axiom 4B, in which we allow \emph{some} non-unitary time-evolution operators, but not the full set of invertible operators.
 Such theories could perhaps be made compatible with existing experimental results, but they would probably need to be quite convoluted and unnatural.